-Within the Delivery Plan, supporting each of the priorities, there are a number of significant capital investments set to take shape over the period of the MTFS, this primarily relate to the delivery of £40m of Towns Fund and Levelling Up Schemes, along with continued investment in the Council's existing housing stock and additional affordable housing.
+Within the initial 12-18th delivery plan, supporting each of the priorities, there will be a number of capital investments set to take shape over the period of the MTFS, this will primarily relate to the delivery of the Charterholme sustainable urban extension, along with continued investment in the Council's existing housing stock and additional affordable housing.

 Some of the schemes will require further capital resource from the Council, others will require partner contributions and others will only be possible if the Council is able to attract sufficient external grant contributions.
 Each of these schemes will be included in the GIP and HIP at their appropriate stages of development and when funding is secured.
-Across the five strategic priorities the following areas of investment are highlighted:
+Further detail, across the five strategic priorities will be set out in the final version of the MTFS on completion of the Vision 2030 public consultation.